Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 Savannah Walking Tour

 For your Savannah 3 Day Itinerary, we recommend that you walk through the Savannah Historic District.
-You can wander aimlessly or seek out the quaint squares, national landmarks and gorgeous parks.
+You can wander aimlessly or seek out the quaint squares and gorgeous parks.

-Some of the top places to see in Savannah are Colonial Park Cemetery (featuring historic grave markers and some say ghosts), the Cathedral Basilica of St. John the Baptist (a stunning neo-gothic church), Chippewa Square (where the Forrest Gump bench was) and famous residences and mansions.
-Visitors can wander through the picturesque historic district or create a self guided walking tour.
+Top places to see are Colonial Park Cemetery (featuring historic grave markers and some say ghosts), the Cathedral Basilica of St. John the Baptist (a stunning neo-gothic church) and Chippewa Square (where the Forrest Gump bench was).

-On the other hand, you can let a local tour guide show you where to go on a guided Savannah sightseeing tour.
+On the other hand, you can join a guided Savannah Sightseeing Tour.
 Your guide will share more historic information and local tips.
-Book a tour now!

-Pro Tip: If you decide to plan your own Savannah sightseeing walk, consider using the Hop On Hop Off Trolley as an easy and efficient way to get around the city.
-Get the details here!
+Pro Tip: If you decide to plan your own Savannah sightseeing walk, consider using the Hop On Hop Off Trolley as an easy way to get around.

 Savannah Museums and Historic Home Tours